-In the early days of feeding a toddler—or during a sudden shift in appetite or preferences—it can be helpful to step back and look at the big picture.
-This contains information on food groups and recommended serving sizes, is an updated version of the handout you probably got from your pediatrician at the one year old check up!)
-So if you ever need a little help figuring out what to offer at snack time or dinner time, you can simply glance at this for help.
+Too often, we parents find ourselves totally stumped with which foods are best for toddlers.
+And because it can be hard to remember baseline portion sizes—is one piece of broccoli enough?
+Two?
+Do they need a whole bowl?—this chart contains information on food groups and recommended serving sizes.
+(It’s an updated version of the handout you probably got from your pediatrician at the one year old check up!)
+So if you ever need a little help figuring out what to offer your toddler at snack time or dinner time, you can simply glance at this.

 Appetites of toddlers can swing widely depending on whether they are dealing with teething, a growth spurt, or another developmental milestone.
 And this can be confusing for us parents, who already worry so much about how much—or how little—our kids are eating.
 But for me, I know that it’s helpful to be reminded that it’s okay if my toddler only eats half of a piece of fruit, or just a few bites of meat, because that’s actually an appropriate amount for someone their age and size.

 Please know that my only intention for this is to give you a baseline, a starting point.
-It absolutely is not meant to be a mandate or a structured meal plan.
+This is absolutely is not meant to be a mandate or a structured meal plan.
+(Yes, I realize I’m repeating myself but I don’t want to stress anyone out!)
 And it should not take the place of any dietary concerns you have that would be better addressed by a pediatrician.
-There are days when my daughter eats much more than these recommendations—and days when she falls short in one category or other, just like any adult would if you compared real intake with a piece of paper.
+There will be days when your kids eat much more than these recommendations—and days when they falls short in one category or other, just like any adult would if you compared real intake with a piece of paper.